lumphrey/video-utils/README.md

-Certainly!
-Here's a README template for your program:

----

 # Video Splitting/Concatenation Utility

 This Python script is a utility for splitting or concatenating video files using `ffmpeg`.
 It provides a command-line interface to specify the start time for trimming, the duration to trim from the end, and whether to keep all output files.